 If the remote location access for your device is turned on in advance, you can remotely lock your device or do a factory reset, take these steps:

-These are two different wallets with different experiences, but both allow you to make Interac Debit transactions safely and securely./p>
+These are two different wallets with different experiences, but both allow you to make Interac Debit transactions safely and securely.

-No. Interac Debit on Android Pay is the same as an Interac Flash transaction.
+No. Interac Debit on Google Pay is the same as an Interac Flash transaction.
 Please check with your financial institution.

-You do not need cellular data or a Wi-Fi connection to make a transaction using Interac Debit on Android Pay.
-When you add your Interac Debit card to Android Pay, you are provided with a limited amount of tokens to be used for transactions.
+You do not need cellular data or a Wi-Fi connection to make a transaction using Interac Debit on Google Pay.
+When you add your Interac Debit card to Google Pay, you are provided with a limited amount of tokens to be used for transactions.
 These tokens are replenished using a small amount of cellular data (or Wi-Fi if a connection is available) for future purchases.